 Dropbox.
 Great for document collaboration and storage.
 And the great thing is, the more people you refer to Dropbox, the more storage space you’re allocated, so in theory, you could have the service for free ;-)

 These freelance sites are a great way to market your services and build your portfolio.

 Upwork.
 Global freelancing site.
 Create a profile and bid for jobs.

 PeoplePerHour.
 Has more of a UK focus, but you can still use it to get gigs from all over the world.

 Fiverr.
 Lots has been said about this site, but if you’re just getting started as a freelance writer, it’s probably one of the best places to start and build your portfolio.

 Got something to say?
-Contact us - we would love to hear from you!
+Contact me - I'd love to hear from you!